Attacks on Ukraine civilians continue

 Millions of people have been uprooted from their homes in Ukraine and are need of humanitarian assistance, in what has become the largest and fastest displacement crisis since World War II.
 Of these, over 6 million have fled to neighboring countries as refugees and millions more people displaced within Ukraine are also in need of urgent humanitarian assistance.
 Many are stranded or are unable to leave Ukraine due to increasing violence, destruction of bridges and roads, as well as lack of resources or information on where to find safety and accommodation.

 On February 24, 2022, Russia deployed its military into neighboring Ukraine.
 Bombs and shelling continue to escalate, damaging homes, hospitals, schools and other civilian infrastructure.

-Millions of people have now been displaced inside Ukraine, while almost 3.5 million have fled to neighboring countries to seek safety.
+Some 6.5 million people have now been displaced inside Ukraine, while almost 3.5 million have fled to neighboring countries to seek safety.

 Ukraine, which became an independent country in 1991 after the collapse of the Soviet Union, has been working to forge closer ties with the European Union and with NATO.
 Russia regards these efforts as an economic and strategic threat to its own security.

 This escalation in tensions comes on top of an existing humanitarian crisis in Ukraine.
 In 2014, Russia invaded and then annexed the Crimean Peninsula and began backing pro-Russian separatists in parts of eastern Ukraine.
 Eight years of fighting have resulted in the deaths of over 3,000 people, forced more than 850,000 people from their homes, and left almost 3 million in need of aid.